 Have you ever paused during a downpour, extending your hand to feel the cool kiss of raindrops?
 In those fleeting moments, did you ponder the shape of these liquid messengers from the sky?
-It’s a question that seems simple on the surface, yet delves into fascinating realms of physics and fluid dynamics.
+It’s a question that seems simple on the surface, yet gets into fascinating realms of physics and fluid dynamics.

 The Real Shape of Raindrops: Beyond the Teardrop